 The most important species in the salt marsh is the bright green grass that outlines the edges of waterways.

 This is Spartina grass, and it forms an intricate web of spaces that trap sediment and provide homes and shelters for other living things.

 The geological history of the Lowcountry has made it so that we have no naturally occurring rocks.
 Loose sediment comes in off of the ocean or down from the mountains, and it is the job of Spartina to hold on to it and, in turn, build new land and prevent existing land from washing out to sea.

 One of the animals that is heavily dependent on the Spartina grass is the American oyster.
 These bivalves anchor themselves to the thick crochet of Spartina roots, and there they spend their entire lives.
 While all oysters on the East Coast of the United States are the same species, those in the Lowcountry are uniquely adapted to our tidal environment.
 At high tide they are underwater, constantly feeding by filtering nutrients out of the water.
 As the tide recedes, they are exposed to the air, and often extreme temperatures.
 Their soft bodies survive being out of the water by tightly closing their shell.

 The scenery of the salt marsh is always changing.
 At high tide, the tops of the grass and the water are all you see.
-At low tide, another universe of oysters, crabs, mud, Spartina roots and fishing birds comes to life.
+At low tide, oysters, crabs, mud, Spartina roots and fishing birds come to life.
 Get up close and experience it for yourself on a boat, kayak or paddleboard tour!

-For more than 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddle boarding.
-(843) 686-6996 or outsidehiltonhead.com.
+Outside Hilton Head provides personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddle boarding.
+843-686-6996 or www.outsidehiltonhead.com.